-Abstract: String barcoding is a recently introduced technique for genomic-based identification of microorganisms.
+Abstract.
+String barcoding is a recently introduced technique for genomic-based identification of microorganisms.
 In this paper we describe the engineering of highly scalable algorithms for robust string barcoding.
-Our methods enable distinguisher selection based on whole genomic sequences of hundreds of microorganisms of up to bacterial size on a well-equipped workstation.
+Our methods enable distinguisher selection based on whole genomic sequences of hundreds of microorganisms of up to bacterial size on a well-equipped workstation, and can be easily parallelized to further extend the applicability range to thousands of bacterial size genomes.
 Experimental results on both randomly generated and NCBI genomic data show that whole-genome based selection results in a number of distinguishers nearly matching the information theoretic lower bounds for the problem.